The Information Specialist

 - Awareness of the PSP health area would be useful, but not essential.

 The estimated number of days work for the Information Specialist for the life of the PSP is approximately 20-30 days.
-However, it is important to understand that the precise amount of analysis (and therefore cost to the PSP) will depend on the number of survey responses and the scope of the PSP.
+However the precise amount of analysis (and therefore cost to the PSP) will depend on the scope of the PSP, the number of survey responses, and the number of indicative questions to check against the evidence.
 This can be a complex piece of work and will need to be thoroughly supported by the Steering Group, which will have overall responsibility for the delivery and quality of this work.